LCA-EET/LCA/readme_new.md

 If Corwin is in your party at the conclusion of the events of Shadows of Amn, you will return to Baldur’s Gate, instead of proceeding immediately with the events of Throne of Bhaal.
 Upon your arrival, a one-day timer will start, that when expired will initiate the debriefing to the Dukes.
 The conclusion of the debriefing sets off a series of events that culminate in CHARNAME’s arrival in Saradush.
 Some people and places you will want to check out while in Baldur’s Gate are listed below:
 - Elfsong Tavern
 - Ramazith’s Tower
-- Hall of Wonders Cutscene – Requires Corwin to be in the party.
+- Hall of Wonders Cutscene – Requires Corwin to be in the party
 - Hall of Wonders – Returning the Farseer (Triggers if CHARNAME stole the Farseer telescope in BG1)
 - Corwin’s Home (Located in SE Baldur’s Gate)
-- Flaming Fist Headquarters L1 and L2 – Be sure to speak to Marshal Nederlok on the second floor to receive a special gift.
+- Flaming Fist Headquarters L1 and L2 – Be sure to speak to Marshal Nederlok on the second floor to receive a special gift
 - Haspur the Diviner
-- Low Lantern (Tianna’s Problem) – Requires Corwin to be in the party.
+- Low Lantern (Tianna’s Problem) – Requires Corwin to be in the party
 - Central Sewers, if Neb wasn’t killed in Athkatla
 - Silvershield Estate
-- Iron Throne Headquarters, particularly if you rescued the slaver children in BG2 while Corwin was in your party.
+- Iron Throne Headquarters, particularly if you rescued the slaver children in BG2 while Corwin was in your party
 - If CHARNAME is in a romance with Corwin
   - Merchant’s League (assuming Aldeth didn’t die during the events of BG1)
   - Seven Suns (assuming Jhasso didn’t die during the events of BG1)
   - Sorcerous Sundries, after visiting the Merchant’s League or Seven Suns and having the discussion about the engagement ring.
-Speak to Halbazzer and have him enchanted the ring; doing so will enable a very special cutscene after the conclusion of the debriefing for the Dukes.
+Speak to Halbazzer and have him enchanted the ring; doing so will enable a very special cutscene after the conclusion of the debriefing for the Dukes

+The miniquest ends with Rohma’s abduction at the hands of Ilasera and Beno.
+Depending on the choices CHARNAME has made, at the end of the encounter Beno will be imprisoned, beheaded, or have his soul imprisoned through the use of the Soultaker Dagger.
+If he is beheaded or has his soul imprisoned, keep the appropriate item (either the head, or the dagger) through Amkethran to trigger a humorous cutscene.
 </details>

 ### Throne of Bhaal Changes